-For the dietary supplements industry, which has fought for mainstream appeal for years, this might be the moment the former niche business crosses the Rubicon.
+The dietary supplements industry has fought for mainstream appeal for years, and the COVID-19 pandemic just might be the moment for the former niche industry to cross the chasm.

-In 2019, dietary supplement sales grew an estimated 5.7% to hit $48.7 billion, with vitamins holding steady as the market leader, according to the Nutrition Business Journal.
+According to the Nutrition Business Journal (NBJ), supplement sales grew 5.7% to hit $48.7 billion in 2019, with vitamins holding steady as the market leader.

-While conventional wisdom might suggest that the coronavirus pandemic would threaten that growth, historically speaking, supplement sales tend to surge during traditional economic downturns.
-And with the growing popularity of e-commerce, the fastest-growing driver of supplement sales with nearly 18% growth over the last decade, those numbers should only improve.
+While conventional wisdom might expect an economic disaster to hinder growth, supplement sales tend to surge during downturns.
+The rising popularity of e-commerce, the biggest driver of supplement sales with nearly 18% growth over the last decade, has only strengthened this trend.

-But the sudden surge in supplement popularity isn't reflected in just sales numbers.
-NBJ recently surveyed consumers about their supplement use and found that 20% consumers who'd never taken supplements before admitted they would start sometime over the next three months.
+But the sudden surge in supplement popularity isn't reflected in sales numbers alone.
+NBJ recently surveyed consumers about supplement use and found that 20% of consumers who'd never taken supplements in the past plan to start taken them this year.

 “Is this crisis bringing new customers into this industry?”
 Reynolds asked.
 “Anecdotally, the answer is yes.
 And this data shows this is the case.”

-Around Feb.
-23, according to data collected by SPINS, a provider of data and insights for the natural, organic and specialty products industry, the first spike in sales appeared, when proactive consumers hit the stores in search of immune and other health maintenance categories, including vitamins, supplements, and homeopathic medicines.
+According to data collected by SPINS, a provider of data and insights for the natural, organic and specialty products industry, the first spike in sales occurred in February, as consumers braced themselves for the pandemic.

-The second surge in consumer buying hit the week of March 15, as the number of cases in the United States neared 13,000 and quarantine orders started coming down from state and local governments.
-The second wave targeted staples, as consumers shopped for prolonged stays at home.
+The second surge in consumer buying hit in mid-March, as the number of cases in the United States rose, and quarantine orders started coming down from state and local governments.

-Functional ingredients, such as elderberry and vitamin C, and other immunity-related ingredients saw huge sales increases during the second wave of stockpiling, but probiotic ingredients sales were up sharply as well.
+Functional ingredients, like elderberry and vitamin C, and other immunity-related ingredients saw huge sales increases during the second wave.
+Still, probiotic ingredients sales were up sharply as well.

-During this webinar, SPINS EVP of Business Development Kathryn Peters pointed to a number of long-term ramifications as a result of this spring surge.
+SPINS EVP of Business Development Kathryn Peters pointed to several long-term ramifications of the spring surge in supplement sales.

-While many questions remain, she did suggest that consumers’ “heightened awareness of self-care for immunity” will persist.
-This echoes Reynolds' earlier point that this crisis had drawn a wealth of new supplement users.
+While many questions remain, she suggested that consumers’ “heightened awareness of self-care for immunity” will persist, echoing Reynolds' earlier point that this crisis had drawn a wealth of new supplement users.

-Peters also hinted that the industry will experience a sharper divergence between value and private labels vs. premium brands, based on consumer preferences.
+Peters also hinted that the industry would experience a sharper divergence between value and private labels vs. premium brands based on consumer preferences.

-“Value brands and private label have an opportunity to add ‘features,’ such as functional ingredients or packaging,” Peters explained.
-“And, on the other side, for premium products, there's an opportunity to push the innovation envelope for new ‘features,’ and expanded categories.”
+“Value brands and private labels have an opportunity to add ‘features,’ like functional ingredients or packaging,” Peters explained.
+“And, on the other side, for premium products, there's an opportunity to push the innovation envelope with new ‘features’ and expanded categories.”

-Finally, Peters suggested that there’s an opportunity within the industry to provide consumers with more approachable solutions, including packaging and labeling that are easy to read and understand.
+Finally, Peters suggested that there’s an opportunity within the industry to provide consumers with more approachable solutions, including packaging and labeling, that’s easier to understand.

-This is the industry’s time to shine, and it can only do so with a strong regulatory compliance program, especially for companies that work with co-manufacturers.
-Non-compliance can not only put consumers at risk, but it can threaten the viability of a brand.
-The adverse publicity of receiving a warning letter from the Food and Drug Administration can be far more damaging than the letter itself.
-The next step, an injunction, can put brands out of business altogether.
+Now is the time for the dietary supplement industry to shine.
+It can only do so with a robust regulatory compliance program, especially for supplement brands that work with co-manufacturers.
+Non-compliance puts consumers at risk and threatens the credibility of the industry.
+The adverse publicity of receiving a warning letter from the Food and Drug Administration can wreak havoc on consumer confidence.
+And if it reaches the next level, an injunction can put a brand out of business.